isotopp/isotopp.github.io/content/posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 The same would be true if we used multiple insert statements inside the same transaction: Even if the entire set of rows is only committed at the end of the transaction, statements inside the transaction suddenly have to have an order, and all referential integrity constraints have to be valid at all times ("for each row").

-For individual tables or simple 1:1 relationships this matters little, but referential integrity is transitive and it is very easy to build completely validated structures that become uninsertable, unupdateable or undeletable, or to build referential integrity puzzles.
+For individual tables or simple 1:1 relationships this matters little, but referential integrity is transitive, and it is very easy to build completely validated structures that become uninsertable, unupdateable or undeletable, or to build referential integrity puzzles.

-The SQL Standard definies behavior for this - checking referential integrity only at the end of a transaction - but InnoDB does not implement this.
+The SQL Standard defines behavior for this - checking referential integrity only at the end of a transaction - but InnoDB does not implement this.
 This makes working with foreign key constraints very hard and limits their usefulness.

 ## Walking our tree

-But at least we can walk our tree, and be sure it is well defined:
+But at least we can walk our tree, and be sure it is well-defined:

 ```sql
 with recursive tree as (